blxyon/backupExtr/README.md

 # backupExtr

+It worked for my ios 13.4.1 iPhone and I bet it will work for other versions too.

 Unfortunately this software is limited to the photos and videos!
 I am happy to help you by email: blxyon@yahoo.com to extract any of your data from an unecrypted iPhone/iPad backup.
 I am quick with my emails so do not worry.